dita-ot/docs/README.md

 ### Steps

-1. Open a command prompt, and change to the location of your local repository for the documentation source.
+1. Open a command prompt, and change to the directory of your docs repository clone.
 2. Type a variant of the following command for your operating system, adjust the path to your DITA-OT installation, and press <kbd>Enter</kbd>:

     - On Linux or macOS, use `./gradlew`: